 The Selector of Souls: Shauna Singh Baldwin

-Published by Penguin Random House and Vintage As the book begins, Damini commits a crime because she believes there is no choice.
+Published by Penguin Random House / Vintage / Knopf Canada, 2012, 560 pages.
+As the book begins, Damini commits a crime because she believes there is no choice.
 No one sees her commit it except the goddess Anamika Devi (the Unnamed One), but it haunts her.
-With this incident, Shauna Singh Baldwin sets up the theme of the book: how women …
+With this incident, Shauna Singh Baldwin sets up the …

 Continue reading The Selector of Souls: Shauna Singh Baldwin